-The UCRS Plans' investment policies with respect to the foreign currency risk associated with the investment of cash collateral maintained in separate collateral pools restricts investments to U.S. dollar-denominated securities.
+The UCRS Plans' investment guidelines with respect to the foreign currency risk associated with the investment of cash collateral maintained in separate collateral pools restricts investments to U.S. dollar-denominated securities.
 Therefore, there is no foreign currency risk.

-NOTE 4 - FINANCIAL DERIVATIVE INSTRUMENTS
+4. FINANCIAL DERIVATIVE INSTRUMENTS